Asthma ready at back-to-school time

 “It’s also important to have an updated Asthma Action Plan.”

-According to hospital data from the Australian Institute of Health and Welfare, asthma admissions during late February are peak times of the year for children aged between five and 14 years.
+According to hospital data from the Australian Institute of Health and Welfare, asthma admissions peak during late February for children aged for children aged between five and 14 years.

 In 2017, the rate of admissions was four times higher during the early school year than in January.

-While the exact causes of the spike is unknown, it is believed to be linked to a reduction in the use of preventer-medication over the summer holidays when symptoms are reduced.
+While the exact causes of the spike are unknown, it is believed to be linked to a reduction in the use of preventer-medication over the summer holidays when symptoms are reduced.